ashar933/SimpleCalculator/README.md

 # SimpleCalculator
-A calculator that performs the 4 basic operations
+A calculator made using python that performs the 4 basic operations